wonez/BurgerKing/README.md

 React Redux Burger Creator application with firebase database.
 Use buttons **More** and **Less** to increase or decrease amount of ingredients *Cheese*, *Meat*, *Letuce*, *Tomato*.
-Create an account to fill in required infromation and submit an order, see your orders or create new ones.
+Create an account see your orders or create new one by filling in required infromation and submiting an order.

 ## Live
 <https://burgerkiing.herokuapp.com/>